carpentries-incubator/geospatial-python/_episodes/08-vector-open-shapefile.md

 the shapefile.
 Note that the spatial extent for a shapefile represents the combined extent for all spatial objects in the shapefile.

 Each `GeoDataFrame` has a `"geometry"` column that contains geometries.
-In the case of our `aoi_boundary_HARV`, this geometry is represented by a `shapely.geometry.Polygon` object. `geopandas` uses the `shapely` library to represent polygons, lines, and points, so the types are inherited from `shapely`.
+In the case of our `cropfield`  object, this geometry is represented by a `shapely.geometry.Polygon` object. `geopandas` uses the `shapely` library to represent polygons, lines, and points, so the types are inherited from `shapely`.

 We can view shapefile metadata using the `.crs`, `.bounds` and `.type` attributes.
-First, let's view the geometry type for our AOI shapefile.
-To view the geometry type, we use the `pandas` method `.type` function on the `GeoDataFrame`, `aoi_boundary_HARV`.
+First, let's view the geometry type for our crop field shapefile.
+To view the geometry type, we use the `pandas` method `.type` function on the `GeoDataFrame` object, `cropfield`.

 ~~~
-aoi_boundary_HARV.type
+cropfield.type
 ~~~
 {: .language-python}
 ~~~
 0         Polygon
+1         Polygon
+2         Polygon
+3         Polygon
+4         Polygon
+           ...
+619994    Polygon
+619995    Polygon
+619996    Polygon
+619997    Polygon
+619998    Polygon
-dtype: object
+Length: 619999, dtype: object
 ~~~
 {: .output}